Couples Therapy – Marriage Counseling

 Dr. Winter brings a unique blending of almost 30 years of experience and training in the area of relationships, couples and sex therapy in Boca Raton.
 She is the only psychologist in Florida that is a sexologist, is EFT trained, is a discernment counselor and is a certified sex addiction and EMDR therapist.
 She is available and willing to help you learn a new way of being, end your current marriage the way it is, or simply modify it, to have a new way of relating.
 It is her mission to help you achieve “emotional, sexual and spiritual health.”

-What Prohibits you from Taking a Step Towards Repairing Your Relationship?
+What Stops you from Taking Steps to Repair Your Relationship?

 “My partner refuses to attend.” . . .
 As I stated, regardless of what your partner chooses—living in conflict and/or detachment, should not an option.
 Unfortunately for many it often is.
 Feeling helpless and powerless to achieve any movement towards growth is not uncommon since the dance of intimacy takes two.
 Addressing the issues alone can often get you out of the impasse you are in.